 4 message segments: 153+153+153+153=612 standard GSM characters

-Standard GSM character set
+GSM character sets

-The standard GSM set contains the most widely used characters in everyday language: all Latin characters (A-Z), digits (0-9), plus a few special characters such as Ö and è.
-For each standard GSM character typed into a message, a single character space is consumed from the SMS segment.
+The standard GSM set contains the most widely used characters in everyday language: all Latin characters (A-Z), digits (0-9), plus a few special characters such as Ö

-In addition to standard GSM characters, certain characters from the extended GSM character set, such as € and { symbols, can be used in SMS messages.
-The 160 segment count remains, however these characters use additional space; x2 spaces per character to be exact.
+symbols, can be used in SMS messages.
+The 160 segment count remains, however these characters use 2 spaces per character.

-Unicode (non-standard GSM)
+Unicode

 Non-standard GSM characters are referred to as Unicode characters.
-Unicode provides a set of additional characters, including punctuation marks, mathematical symbols, technical symbols, arrows, and characters making up non-Latin alphabets, such as Thai, Chinese, or Arabic script and Emojis.
+Unicode provides a set of additional characters, including punctuation marks, mathematical symbols, technical symbols, arrows, and characters making up non-Latin alphabets, such as Thai, Chinese, or Arabic script, and Emojis.

 When messages are stitched together with Unicode characters included, three characters are sacrificed per segment.
 Therefore: